 Whether it's the bing bongs or the noises of the aircraft and engines themselves they each have reasons that can be explained.

 Chimes are often a way for us in the flight deck to communicate with the cabin crew & vice versa, noises from the aircraft itself can be the landing gear being extended or retracted as well as the flaps.
 Whereas you can expect noises from the engines just the same as you would from driving your car.

-Airplanes operate best at their cruise altitudes, the engines also operate best in these conditions where the air is colder and thinner meaning we are able to burn less fuel and fly faster, this also has its benefits as we are above the weather and clouds that are around the lower atmosphere thus giving a smoother ride, were also able to take advantage of jet streams which allow us to get you to your destination earlier
+Airplanes operate best at their cruise altitudes, the engines also operate best in these conditions where the air is colder and thinner meaning we are able to burn less fuel and fly faster, this also has its benefits as we are above the weather and clouds that are around the lower atmosphere thus giving a smoother ride, we are also able to take advantage of jet streams which allow us to get you to your destination earlier.

 I’m currently training on a new aircraft type.
 If you are unable to find a suitable date on my calendar please get in contact and I will do my best to accommodate your preferred date & time.